peteroupc/classic-wallpaper/docs/uielements.md

 [^22]: See also _Macintosh Human Interface Guidelines_, p.
 233, which discusses deriving smaller icons from larger ones (in this case, 16 &times; 16 icons from 32 &times; 32 ones).

-[^23]: For example, see the discussion on buttons in the _RIPscrip_ specification developed by TeleGrafix in 1992 and 1993.
+[^23]: For example, see the discussion on buttons in the _ RIPscrip Graphics Protocol Specification_ developed by the now-defunct TeleGrafix (for example, version 1.54 from July 1993).
 This specification was designed for building graphical user interfaces for online bulletin board systems under the EGA display mode.
+Besides RIPscrip, though, many videotex systems (information exchange systems involving a video screen) in the 1980s and early 1990s did not support displaying images or line graphics in addition to text; an exception is CSA T500-1983/ANSI X3.110-1983, the North American Presentation Layer Protocol Syntax (for an overview see the series of articles titled "NAPLPS: A New Standard for Text and Graphics" in _BYTE_, February 1983, March 1983, April 1983, and May 1983).

 [^24]: I am reminded of the way textures were created for the modern game _QUOD_ by "Daivuk": they were stored as editing commands such as bevels, sunken areas, and tiling.